Open ocean views on Indian Point, Georgetown

 Register for your $1 saltwater angler license online with the state and enjoy fishing for stripers off numerous rock outcroppings.

-Drive to nearby Reid State Park for miles of beach.
-Guests of the Association can use the main park entrance (fee), or access the park at low-tide from the western edge.
+Drive to nearby Reid State Park for miles of beach -- Clamming at Reid State requires no license.
+Guests of the Association can use the main park entrance (fee), or access the park at low-tide (watch the tide!) from the western edge.

 Go to the famous Five Islands Lobster Company for freshly caught lobster and dockside dining.
 Enjoy the bounty at Five Islands Farms vegetable and culinary delights shop.
 Take easy day trips to all the sightseeing, antiquing, and outdoor adventures of midcoast Maine and Route 1.
 Bath’s Maine Maritime Museum is 25 minutes away, as is picturesque Wiscasset.
 Multiple vintage/excursion train venues are all 30-45 minutes drive (Maine Eastern, Boothbay, W.W.&F. in Alna).